-- Increase investments to improve availability and the quality of supply, increase customer satisfaction, and accommodate renewable energy sources - Become a Digital DSO with customer-centric smart solutions and increased automation in the electricity network automation.
+To further increase supply security in Berlin, investments are being made to renew assets, for example substations and asset automation.
 The forthcoming rollout of smart meters in Germany will be governed by a new law, where integrity and security issues will be key aspects.
 In Berlin, the tender process for the electricity grid concession continued in 2016.
 Stromnetz Berlin GmbH has submitted an ambitious and competitive bid, which will guarantee an efficient and future-oriented distribution system.